-Most 24-inch chainsaws in the market are equipped with this component.
-It also has the most teeth count among the three, so we don’t doubt that a full-house chain can deliver more seamless and smoother cuts.
+Most of the 24-inch chainsaws I’ve come across are equipped with this component.
+It also boasts the highest teeth count among the three, so I’m confident that a full-house chain can produce more seamless and smoother cuts.

 Special Types of Chainsaws

 These are semi-chisel specialty chains, but they cut along the grains and not against them.
 You can use a ripping chain when milling planks at a high volume.